bhanuc/dazer/README.md

-dazer
+Dazer
 =====

-A Node.js/Koa.js based MVC Hackathon Starter (currently in pre-alpha phase).
+A Koa.js based MVC Hackathon Starter (currently in alpha phase).

-This project requires node 0.11 or greater (Better install the latest node version)
+This project requires latest node.js to work.
+Install 4.x or above.

 To Use:

-Please Note that this is an early alpha project but if you still want to use it then -->
+Please Note that this is an alpha project but if you still want to use it then -->

     git clone https://github.com/bhanuc/dazer

     npm install

-    node --harmony-generators
+    node index.js